p5videoKit/IM-Screens-2025-03-ima/weeks/03_time.md

 ## Class Exercise

+### create repo for the class

+- create a repo for the class
+  -- name repo ims-2025-yourNickName
+- make jht9629-nyu a collaborator
+- add link to your repo to your wiki page

+### update your class repo

 - put homework sketch in your github repo for this class
 - github pages setup
 - add and test sketch get_url_params